aufasodik/tp/docs/UserGuide.md

 ### Viewing companies metrics: `metrics`

-Displays metrics for the distribution of internship application status for companies on record.
+Displays a summary of how your internship applications are distributed across different statuses (e.g., Applied, Offered, Rejected) for all companies you’ve added.

 **Result for `metrics`:**